JakobGM/astrality/docs/modules.rst

 ==============

 You can share a module directory with others by publishing the module subdirectory to `GitHub <https://github.com>`_.
-Just define ``config.yml`` at the repository root, i.e. where ``.git`` exists, and include any dependent files within the repository.
+Just define ``modules.yml`` at the repository root, i.e. where ``.git`` exists, and include any dependent files within the repository.

 Others can fetch your module by appending ``name: github::<your_github_username>/<repository>`` to ``enabled_modules``.

-For example enabling the module named ``module_name`` defined in ``config.yml`` in the repository at https://github.com/username/repository:
+For example enabling the module named ``module_name`` defined in ``modules.yml`` in the repository at https://github.com/username/repository:

 .. code-block:: yaml

-    config/modules:
+    modules:
         enabled_modules:
             - name: github::username/repository::module_name